-SIMNRA is a Microsoft Windows program for the simulation of backscattering spectra for ion beam analysis with MeV ions.
-SIMNRA is mainly intended for the simulation of non-Rutherford backscattering, nuclear reactions and elastic recoil detection analysis (ERDA).
-More than 300 different non-Rutherford and nuclear reactions cross-sections for incident protons, deuterons, 3He, 4He and Li-ions are included.
-SIMNRA can calculate any ion-target combination including incident heavy ions and any geometry including transmission geometry and arbitrary foils in front of the detector.
+SIMNRA is a Microsoft Windows program for the simulation of backscattering spectra for ion beam analysis with incident ions from about 100 keV to many MeV.
+SIMNRA can be used for the simulation of Rutherford backscattering (RBS), elastic backscattering with non-Rutherford cross-sections (EBS), nuclear reaction analysis (NRA), elastic recoil detection analysis (ERDA), and medium energy ion scattering (MEIS).
+Almost 3000 different non-Rutherford and nuclear reactions cross-sections for incident protons, deuterons, 3He, 4He and Li-ions are included.
+SIMNRA can calculate any ion-target combination including incident heavy ions and any geometry including transmission geometry.
+Arbitrary foils in front of the detector and arbitrary beam windows are possible.

 - Available stopping powers: SRIM 2003 or higher, Konac et al. (for C and Si targets), Ziegler-Biersack (identical to SRIM 97), Andersen-Ziegler, user defined